-Special Revenue Funds - The Special Revenue Fund is the District's Building Fund which consists of monies derived from property taxes levied for the purpose of erecting, remodeling, or repairing buildings and for purchasing furniture and equipment.
+Special Revenue Funds - The first Special Revenue Fund is the District's Building Fund.
+The Building Fund consists of monies derived from property taxes levied for the purpose of erecting, remodeling, or repairing buildings and for purchasing furniture and equipment.

 Debt Service Fund - The Debt Service Fund is the District's Sinking fund used to account for the accumulation of financial resources for the payment of general long-term debt principal, interest, and related costs.
 The primary revenue sources are local property taxes levied specifically for debt service and interest earnings from temporary investments.
+The District did not have a Sinking Fund during the 2022-2023 school year.

 Capital Projects Fund - The Capital Projects Fund is the District's Bond Fund used to account for the proceeds of bond sales to be used exclusively for acquiring school sites, constructing and equipping new school facilities, renovating existing facilities, and acquiring transportation equipment.
+The District did not maintain a Capital Projects Fund during the 2022-2023 school year.